 Record Label: Debemur Morti Productions

 When talking about the infamous French Black Metal scene, Blut Aus Nord, is one of the first names to pop up.
-Avant-garde Black Metal pioneers that are always known for their experimentation and their constant great releases throughout the years.
-Especially the “Memoria Vetusta” series is generally considered one of the best in the genre and certified the band as Black Metal legends.
+Avant-garde Black Metal pioneers are always known for their experimentation and their constant great releases throughout the years.
+Especially the “Memoria Vetusta” series is generally considered one of the best in the genre and certified the band as a Black Metal legend.

 The opening track, “Nomos Nebuleam”, is characteristic of the new approach in this album, combining some classic Blut Aus Nord riffs with soar vocals, a mean snare and eerie bass lines.
 Coming up next, “Nebeleste”, restores the Black Metal feeling of the album along with a pint of psychedelic approach.
 A great composing piece that contains atmospheric keyboards and chants turning into growls, but always maintaining a vocal melody.
 “Sybelius” is one of the slower and more atmospheric tracks in the album and feels like there’s a shadow looming over it.
 Dissonant riffs and amazing leads complemented by the excellent use of chords.

-Blut Aus Nord have always proven that don’t like or intend to become stagnate, but always want to enhance and develop their music approach.
-They manage to do just that by bringing forth different types of dynamics and emotions and not recycling staff that are already used.
+Blut Aus Nord has always proven that don’t like or intend to become stagnate, but always wants to enhance and develop its music approach.
+They manage to do just that by bringing forth different types of dynamics and emotions and not recycling staff that is already used.
 A very unpredictable band with the talent to always amaze leaves us very excited and impatient for their future works.

 Blut Aus Nord – Hallucinogen (Full Album)